 This is the home page for Dr. Mark Miller and his family.
 We hope you enjoy seeing our family pictures and descriptions of our adventurous trips.
-We just moved up to Blowing Rock, North Carolina full-time this year.
-I have retired from private practice, but busy with Dermasensa (a start-up cosmeceutical company in China), Coolsculpting lectures, missions & family.
+We have moved up to Blowing Rock, North Carolina full-time.
+I have retired from private practice, but busy with Dermasensa (a start-up cosmeceutical company including exports to China), Coolsculpting lectures, missions & family.
 We were in Fayetteville, NC for 25+ years from 1988, although I was born and raised there.
 We love to travel and go on medical mission trips all over the world.
 Mark has provided disaster medical relief in Nepal, Iraq, & for Hurricane Katrina.
 Mark has been to AFRICA (Swaziland, Botswana, Kenya, Zambia x 2, Zimbabwee, Lesotho, South Africa, Egypt), ASIA (Philippines & China) CENTRAL/SOUTH AMERICA (Honduras, Peru x 3, Belieze, Ecuador, Costa Rica x 2) and MIDDLE EAST (Iraq’03, also spending some time in Iran, Israel, Jordan & Syria in the 1970′s).
 He regularly provides medical support for high school seniors on mission trips worldwide.
 Carpe diem! mark, beth, will & jo, victoria & colin, shelby

 Please click under the Blogroll, WhereAreTheMillers, on the right side of this page, to follow my posts during my time serving in Nepal.
 Thanks, mmd

 Today, our CBN Humanitarian & Disaster Relief Team was deployed west of Kathmandu running a medical clinic in the village of Sitapaila.
 I saw 65 patients today while working beside doctors from Indonesia & Israel who were seeing similar numbers.
 Our 2nd medical team was placed in another village.
 We drove by medical base camp setups in Kathmandu from multiple countries including Japan & China (Incredible coming together of nations)!
 Of course, another 4+ magnitude earthquake took place early this morning!
 Although knowing they come daily, it still does not diminish these quivers’ psychological impact on me & the Nepalese people.